unitedstates/congress-legislators/README.md

 Other Scripts
 ----------------------

-The `ballotpedia`, `maplight`, and `washington_post` fields have been created using code from James Michael DuPont, using the code in [git@github.com:h4ck3rm1k3/rootstrikers-wikipedia.git](https://github.com/h4ck3rm1k3/rootstrikers-wikipedia) in the branch `ballotpedia`.
+The `ballotpedia` and `washington_post` fields have been created using code from James Michael DuPont, using the code in [git@github.com:h4ck3rm1k3/rootstrikers-wikipedia.git](https://github.com/h4ck3rm1k3/rootstrikers-wikipedia) in the branch `ballotpedia`.

 ### Related libraries